 At the moment we offer no scholarship programmes.
 However for those on a tighter budget, we offer course early bird discounts and free accommodation for early sign-ups.

-After you have completed and passed your course, you will be able to start teaching right away.
+After you have completed and passed your yoga course, you will be able to start teaching right away.
 Our 200hr courses prepare students with the foundations needed to teach with confidence and skill.
 However, as with all vocational qualifications, the real learning starts once you begin your teaching journey.
 We recommend diving right into teaching classes as soon as you graduate.
 You can start with teaching friends and family, or offering donation classes to schools and community groups, or maybe getting together with some fellow teachers to plan a workshop.
 Bear in mind that it takes time and practice to develop your own style and voice.
 Just like your own yoga practice, teaching will become more familiar if you remember the golden rule: practice, practice, practice.

 Successful completion of an All Yoga 200 hour teacher training means you will be certified to teach professionally around the world.
-Our course is accredited by Yoga Alliance, which is the globally recognized standard.
+Our yoga certification course is accredited by Yoga Alliance, which is the globally recognized standard.

 Insurance is one of the most important things to have in place when you are teaching yoga.
-There are many companies that specialise in insurance cover specifically tailored to teaching yoga.
+There are many companies that specialize in insurance cover specifically tailored to teaching yoga.
 Check that the style of yoga that you teach is covered and ask your insurance company if you need any additional cover if you teach pre or postnatal yoga, aerial yoga, kids yoga, and any other yogic practices.
 Most companies will give you comprehensive Public Liability Insurance, which will cover you to teach at studios or community centres.